xpepper/poker-hands-kata/README.md

 ### TODO

+* [?]
+Are we able to shape our system in order to follow a more Clean Architecture-ish style?

 * [?] `ThreeCards` and `FourCards` have unused fields.
 Why?
 Do we really need them?

 * [R] pass down the priority to the single rules in the `GameRules` instead of Rank